fusaty/freax/Documentation/firmware-guide/index.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ===============================
-The Linux kernel firmware guide
+The freax kernel firmware guide
 ===============================

-This section describes the ACPI subsystem in Linux from firmware perspective.
+This section describes the ACPI subsystem in freax from firmware perspective.

 .. toctree::
    :maxdepth: 1